Bruce Gilden Takes Street Photos Like You've Never Seen Before

 Your style of photography is very up-close and personal, which I imagine could cause problems.
 How do those dangers and risks compare to those taken by other photographers who are, say, embedded in a warzone?

 People assume something that isn’t always correct.
 Now, I’m close to people, I use a flash.
-Sometimes I’m so close that people don’t even think that I took their picture – they’ll say, "He didn’t take a picture of me, did he?"
+Sometimes I’m so close that people don’t even think I took their picture—they’ll say, "He didn’t take a picture of me, did he?"
 But the thing is, as far as having problems, you can have a problem whenever you raise your camera.

 I haven't had that many because I’m comfortable in doing it.
 Having said that, you always have a little fear in you: somebody could physically attack you.
-It’s not easy to lift a camera to take pictures of people who you don’t know.
-You don’t know how they’re going to respond, and that’s true whether you’re ten feet away or you’re three feet away.
+It’s not easy to lift a camera and take pictures of people who you don’t know.
+You don’t know how they’re going to respond, and that’s true whether you’re ten feet away or three.
 Maybe he’s walking with his lover and he doesn’t want a picture of him because his wife might see it.
 You never know.

 1984.
 USA.
 New York City.

-I was going to ask – apart from Lima, are there any areas you found particularly challenging to work in?
+Apart from Lima, are there any other areas you found particularly challenging to work in?

 That makes me think of your project in Japan with the Yakuza.
 How did you become familiar enough with them to shoot those photos?